Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 115: Masculinity and image: the Looksmaxxing hashtag that boys follow but parents don't see

-Send us a text What we see on TikTok often starts on message boards in fringe groups then spills over into the mainstream.
-This is true of the Looksmaxxing social media trend that's been gaining more and more currency among t...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+What we see on TikTok often starts on message boards in fringe groups then spills over into the mainstream.
+This is true of the Looksmaxxing social media trend that's been gaining more and more currency among teen boys.
+The goal of looksmaxxing is to meet a set of criteria for physical attractiveness, with a focus on the eyes, jawline, and physique and the ultimate currency is SMV, or Sexual Market Va…

 Listen to the Episode